NEON725/Somnium/docs/Roadmap.md

 Project should implement multiplayer by means of a client-server model.
 [MMO-22](https://neon725.atlassian.net/jira/software/projects/MMO/issues/MMO-22)

 Project should expand multiplayer to feature multiple "shards" that are responsible for different regions of the game world.
+Clients can render and participate in both shards simultaneously as if they were on one server.
 [MMO-23](https://neon725.atlassian.net/jira/software/projects/MMO/issues/MMO-23)

 Game should feature two zones controlled by different shard servers, one of which features basic enemies, and the other being a safe area.